satellite-image-deep-learning/techniques/README.md

 * [Fine tuning CLIP with Remote Sensing (Satellite) images and captions](https://huggingface.co/blog/fine-tune-clip-rsicd) -> fine tuning CLIP on the [RSICD](https://github.com/201528014227051/RSICD_optimal) image captioning dataset, to enable querying large catalogues in natural language.
 With [repo](https://github.com/arampacha/CLIP-rsicd), uses 🤗
 * [Image search with 🤗 datasets](https://huggingface.co/blog/image-search-datasets) -> tutorial on fine tuning an image search model
 * [SynImageAnalysis](https://github.com/FlorenceJiang/SynImageAnalysis) -> comparing syn and real sattlelite images in the latent feature space (embeddings)
+* [GRN-SNDL](https://github.com/jiankang1991/GRN-SNDL) -> model the relations between samples (or scenes) by making use of a graph structure which is fed into network learning
+* [SauMoCo](https://github.com/jiankang1991/SauMoCo) -> codes for TGRS paper: Deep Unsupervised Embedding for Remotely Sensed Images Based on Spatially Augmented Momentum Contrast
+* [TGRS_RiDe](https://github.com/jiankang1991/TGRS_RiDe) -> Rotation Invariant Deep Embedding for RemoteSensing Images

 ## Few/one/zero/low shot learning
 This is a class of techniques which attempt to make predictions for classes with few, one or even zero examples provided during training.
 In zero shot learning (ZSL) the model is assisted by the provision of auxiliary information which typically consists of descriptions/semantic attributes/word embeddings for both the seen and unseen classes at train time ([ref](https://learnopencv.com/zero-shot-learning-an-introduction/)).
 These approaches are particularly relevant to remote sensing, where there may be many examples of common classes, but few or even zero examples for other classes of interest.